 Sleek, chic, and simply stunning!

-Crafted by renowned jewelry artisan Federico Jimenez, this beautiful cuff is sleek and chic, featuring a row of rectangular cabochons of polished black onyx, set in simple sterling silver bezels.
-The straight-edged silhouette is perfect for incorporating into a stack.
-Plus, black onyx is said to possess the power of positive energy, and who couldn’t use a little extra of that!?
+Crafted by renowned jewelry artisan Federico Jiménez, this beautiful cuff is sleek and chic, featuring five rows of rectangular cabochons of polished orange spiny oyster, set in simple sterling silver bezels.
+The straight-edged silhouette is perfect for incorporating into a stack, but the multiple-row design makes a statement on its own.

 Federico Jiménez (1941 -; Mexican).
 Born in Tututepec, Mexico; lives and works in Southern California.
 Designer and maker of bold southwestern style jewelry; cluster work.